ibinti/ibi-the-watch-cat/README.md

     -> ai model controls two/four wheels

     Sensors: What technologies will it use to perceive its environment?
-    -> some sensors, but mainly ai vision models
+    -> some sensors, but mainly cameras for vision world models

 I'm looking forward to refining these ideas as the project progresses!